lmiguelgato/machine-learning-web-app/README.md

 ### React app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Make sure you have [Node.js JavaScript runtime](https://nodejs.org/) and [Yarn package manager](https://yarnpkg.com/) installed.
+This web app was developed with Node.js v15.13.0 (that comes with `npm` 7.7.6), and Yarn 1.22.10.

 To setup the web app for development, make sure you are on the project root directory.\
 Then install all required Node.js modules by running `yarn install`